Do you want to start magazine publishing business?

 Services for customers

 Before you start a publishing business or even think about how to start a publishing business, you must decide what type of magazine will you be publishing and which niches will it cover.
-You must also plan what other services will you offer, for instance, sending magazines to subscribers by mail.
+You must also plan what other services for business will you offer, for instance, sending magazines to subscribers by mail.

 The Reader Monthly will be a lifestyle magazine but it will also contain a few sections featuring health, entertainment, and technology.
 We will offer following services to our customers/readers: